ResearchHub/web/.context/api-integration.md

 - Modals should be added in `components/modals`
 - Services should be added in `services`

+## Auth
+- Next.js app is using Auth via next-auth
+- Django API does not use JWT but it does return a token in the response of the login endpoint
+- app/api/auth/[...nextauth]/route.ts is the file that handles the authentication

+## Layout
+- `app/layouts/PageLayout.tsx` is the main layout file for the app
+- `app/layouts/TopBar.tsx` is the top bar component for the app
+- Most pages have a three column layout

 ## Technologies used in the project (next.js)
 - TypeScript
 - React